akcryptoguy/vps-harden/README.md

 ## About

 A lot of good virtual servers get destroyed every year because they are hacked by evildoers that take advantage of unpatched exploits and simple passwords.
+It's frustrating that many of these hacks could have been prevented by some basic hardening.
 With large numbers of linux newcomers flocking to enter the space and set up masternodes I saw a need for a simple way to secure virtual servers that would, *for the most part*, keep the bad guys out.

-I aggregated these steps from several different server hardening guides and picked and chose the most effective of them to include in this script.
+I aggregated these steps from several different server hardening guides and selected the most effective of them to include in this script.
 The goal is to make something simple enough for the newcomers to use while still being practical and saving time for Linux veterans.
 I am certainly open to suggestions and would like to keep this easy and practical to use.

 ## Referral Links